kosorz/fourthwall/README.md

 ## Data fetching

-I've decided to use authenticated way of consuming Github GraphQL server to get relevant data and particulairly to avoid frequent problems with rate limit.
+I've decided to use authenticated way of consuming Github GraphQL server to get relevant data and particularly to avoid frequent problems with rate limiting.
 If the scope of interaction with some GraphQL servers would be broader a dedicated client might have been useful, for current scope I've decided to refrain from adding it.

 You might notice that caching is there but there's no explicit mechanism implemented nor 3rd party solution added to handle this.
 This is because opt-in cache functionality built into fetch API exposed by Next.js was used.